CruGlobal/cas-client-integration-tools/README.md

 # Misc

-This was built to integrate Cru's siebel instance with our CAS server.
+This was built to integrate Cru's siebel and peoplesoft instances with our CAS server.
-It's a quick glue project, and will probably never see deployment to maven central.